 The ORAC (oxygen radical absorbance capacity test) shows that blueberries introduce more antioxidants into the body than most other fruits and vegetables.
 Free radicals are the primary cause of macular degeneration.

-The antioxidants supply missing electrons to free radicals and balances the cell.
+The antioxidants supply missing electrons to free radicals and balance the cell.
 This action neutralizes free radicals and renders them inactive to damage the collagen matrix of healthy cells and tissues.
 Thus antioxidants prevent macular degeneration and promote vision health.

 The Rutger University scientists found that an antioxidant called pterostilbene reduced the rate of precancerous lesions of the colon by 57% in animals that received the blueberry diet.
 1 ½ cups of blueberries brought these stunning results.